Glenelg tram line: Routes

 Since 2019, the seasonal ADLOOP tram operates in the CBD between mid-February and mid-March, increasing access to the Adelaide Fringe and Adelaide Festival during "Mad March".
-The loop runs inside the free city tram zone on Friday and Saturday nights alongside the existing timetable, making use of turns at the King William Street/North Terrace junction not used in regular services.
-Trams originate at South Terrace, running along King William Street to Festival Plaza, then the eastern end of North Terrace to Botanic Gardens before returning to King William Street and South Terrace.
+The loop runs along King William Street and the eastern end of North Terrace on Friday and Saturday nights alongside the existing timetable, making use of turns at the King William Street/North Terrace junction not used in regular services.
+The ADLOOP tram did not run for the 2026 season.

-Note: stops outside of the CBD that are currently closed for the level crossing removals, but are used in normal services, are shown crossed-out.